edpsouza/project_artemis/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

+---
-## Made with curiosity and code by Eduardo
+🧠✨ Made with curiosity and code by [Eduardo](https://github.com/edpsouza)